 9) Market changes

 On an average, most part-time MBA programs are completed within 3 years; many of them might take up to 5 years.
 So while, a professional may have targeted a specific function or field to work in the future, that area may have become less appealing over time.
-What’s more, MBA curriculums undergo constant reviews and many courses may be added or removed.
+What’s more, MBA curriculum undergo constant reviews.
+Many courses will be added or removed.
 What this means is that a Full-time MBA curriculum could look a lot different from a Part-time by the time a part-timer completes the program in 3+ years.
 The Kellogg Part-time MBA program has thoughtfully provided the option to pick up to four courses that are newly introduced as part of the curriculum.

 10) Campus recruitment & Employment